Our work on properties and projects

-Using the information from the natural area conservation plans (NACPs), we can focus our efforts at the finest planning scale: the property.
+Using information from natural area conservation plans (NACPs), we can focus our efforts at the finest planning scale: the property.

-Within the confines of the NACP, there are many factors that influence what targets we select to protect.
+Within the boundaries of the NACP, there are many factors that influence what targets we select to protect.
 We ask questions such as:

 - Is the species or habitat viable?
 That is, can it survive, given the sound land use or the distance from other populations of the same species or habitat?

-The next part of NCC's process is selecting the right strategy to best protect the targets.
-We take into consideration:
+The next part of NCC's process is choosing the right strategy to best protect the targets.
+We consider: